Senior Care in Evans Can Help Ease Stress on Memory Caregivers

 If you or someone you know is experiencing caregiver stress or caregiver burnout or would like to avoid the possibility altogether, Specialized Memory Care Communities, such as Marshall Pines Assisted Living and Memory Care in Evans, Georgia, can help.
 Assisted living and memory care communities can ease caregivers’ stress while providing top-notch, person-centered care to their loved ones.

 Marshall Pines is designed to be an all-inclusive, personalized care solution for residents while providing their families with peace of mind.
 The very architecture of the community was designed for resident safety; residents’ apartments are designed to minimize hazards such as elevation changes and potentially dangerous appliances, and the beautiful grounds encourage daily movement while remaining safe and secure.

 And the community’s 24/7 staff and safety features mean that your loved one will never be alone.
 Professional, caring staff members are available any time day or night.
-Apartments come with safety pull-cords, and each resident wears a location-based pendant to give residents and their families complete peace of mind.
+Apartments come with safety pull-cords to give residents and their families complete peace of mind.

 Marshall Pines also boasts research-backed memory care programming that residents may not be able to get at home.
 The community’s certified Life Enrichment Director leads engaging daily activities, weekly on-site social events, and fun cultural excursions as part of a researched-backed health and wellness program.

 While caregivers may feel responsible for personally caring for their loved ones, a memory care community may be a more appealing option for everyone involved.
 Not only will residents receive top-of-the-line care, but family members can also avoid the stress associated with being the sole caregiver for their loved one.